Yoryoboy/irazu-tools/docs/routing.md

 - `src/router/routes/` contains route modules, one per feature area, each exporting a `RouteObject` (or array) so the tree stays composable.
 - `src/router/paths.ts` centralises absolute paths, relative segments, and navigation helpers such as `deriveNavigationKey`.
 - `src/pages/NotFound/NotFound.tsx` is wired as the catch-all `*` route so unknown URLs get a friendly message.
+- `VITE_DESIGNER_VIEW=true` hides Vendor Production and Income Reports so designer profiles only see relevant sections.

 The application entry (`src/App.tsx`) simply renders: